Skip to Content

-The Best Creamy Ham and Potato Ham Bone Soup
+The Best Creamy Ham Bone Soup

 Don’t throw out the ham bone until you have tried this creamy ham bone soup!
 This creamy ham and potato soup will let you turn leftovers into the ultimate comfort food!
 Using leftover ham shank, ham bone, potatoes, vegetables, heavy cream, and garam masala, yet without beans, you’ll have a new dish that will leave your family begging for more!